Cargo ship lost power and issued mayday before hitting Baltimore's bridge, governor says - KESQ

 By LEA SKENE

-BALTIMORE (AP) — A container ship lost power and rammed into a major bridge in Baltimore early Tuesday, causing it to snap and plunge into the river below.
-Several vehicles fell into the chilly waters, and rescuers searched for survivors.
+BALTIMORE (AP) — A container ship lost power and rammed into a major bridge in Baltimore early Tuesday, causing the span to buckle into the river below and plunging a construction crew and several vehicles into the dangerously cold waters.
+Rescuers pulled out two people, but six others were missing.

-The operators of the ship issued a mayday call moments before the crash that took down the Francis Scott Key Bridge, enabling authorities to limit vehicle traffic on the span, Maryland’s governor said.
+The ship’s crew issued a mayday call moments before the crash took down the Francis Scott Key Bridge, enabling authorities to limit vehicle traffic on the span, Maryland’s governor said.

-The ship crashed into one of the bridge’s supports, causing the structure to break apart like a toy.
+The ship struck one of the bridge’s supports, causing the structure to collapse like a toy.
 It tumbled into the water in a matter of seconds — a shocking spectacle that was captured on video and posted on social media.
 The vessel caught fire, and thick, black smoke billowed out of it.

-The crash happened long before the busy morning commute in what one official called a “developing mass casualty event.”
-Two people were rescued, and officials said six people were still unaccounted for.
-All were believed to be those working on the bridge when it collapsed.
+With the ship barreling toward the bridge at “a very, very rapid speed,” authorities had just enough time to stop cars from coming over the bridge, Maryland Gov. Wes Moore said.

 “Never would you think that you would see, physically see, the Key Bridge tumble down like that.
 It looked like something out of an action movie,” said Baltimore Mayor Brandon Scott, calling it “an unthinkable tragedy.”

+“Losing this bridge will devastate the entire area, as well as the entire East Coast,” state Sen. Johnny Ray Salling said.

+Highway signs as far south as Virginia warned drivers of delays associated with the closure of the bridge.

-Authorities said a crew of unknown size was working on the bridge at the time of the collapse and that sonar had detected cars in the water, which is about 50 feet (15 meters) deep.
+Authorities said sonar had detected vehicles in the water, which is about 50 feet (15 meters) deep.
 The water temperature was about 47 degrees Fahrenheit (8 degrees Celsius) before dawn Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.

 Earlier, Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time of the collapse, including one the size of a tractor-trailer truck.
 The bridge came down in the middle of night when traffic would be lighter than during the day when thousands of cars traverse the span.